27 of The Most Beautiful Greek Islands

 Rhodes, a Dodecanese Island in Greece

-Rhodes, one of the most beautiful islands in Greece has many great places to visit and is the largest of the Dodecanese islands.
+Rhodes, one of the most beautiful islands in Greece, has many great places to visit and is the largest of the Dodecanese islands.
 Whether you’re looking for an easy-going weekend or want to spend the whole day exploring, this island is perfect.

 Be sure to visit the Acropolis of Lindos.
-Perched on top of a magnificent hill and overlooking St Paul’s Bay (another top spot to visit and a wonderful place to swim), and the beautiful whitewashed town of Lindos, this is an absolute must-see.
+Perched on top of a magnificent hill and overlooking St Paul’s Bay (another top spot to visit, and a wonderful place to swim), and the beautiful whitewashed town of Lindos, this is an absolute must-see.

 A few of the island’s other top attractions include The Street of the Knights, Seven Springs, Rhodes Historical Museum, the Palace of the Grand Master, and the Rhodes Odeon.
-If you’re spending a while on the island, I also recommend taking a day trip to Symi.
+If you’re spending a while on the island, I also recommend a day trip to Symi.
 The tiny island is a classic example of Greece with pastel-coloured buildings and scenic beaches.

 When it comes to places to eat, the less touristy the better.
-Make sure you sample their seafood pasta dishes (utterly delicious, with really fresh seafood); orzo is also delicious and you can’t go to Greece and not try the Gyros!
+Make sure you sample their seafood pasta dishes (utterly delicious, with really fresh seafood); orzo is also delicious, and you can’t go to Greece and not try the Gyros!

 Symi